Email marketing

 Inactivity is often misunderstood.

-Meanwhile, expectations haven’t changed.
+Over time, send times drift away from real routines.
+The value proposition loses relevance.
+Meanwhile, expectations haven't changed.
 People still expect brands to understand what matters to them.

 When that doesn't happen, they don't unsubscribe.
 They just stop paying attention.